Nikolai Fomenko: TV career

 Fomenko performed in the popular Russian music collection series Staryye Pesni o Glavnom (Old songs about the important).

+1997—1998 Empire of Passion (NTV, reruns — TNT, MUZ-TV) — author and host.

 He hosted two seasons of a TV show The Interception and a season of the game-show The Weakest Link on Russia's Channel 5.

 In 2009, he began hosting Top Gear Russia, the REN-TV spin-off of the BBC series Top Gear.

 Car racing career

 In 1994, Fomenko was invited by Vladislav Listyev to participate in a car racing show as a celebrity guest.
 Later he started to train as a professional racer and took his first victory in 1996.